 All Trust departments that hold information regularly requested under the FOIA or EIR will have a nominated department FOI lead responsible for locating information requested, reviewing for disclosure and preparing a draft response for executive lead sign off.
 The department FOI lead may delegate tasks but retains this responsibility.
 Specific guidance for department FOI leads is available from the IG section on the Trust intranet.

-- A nominated responsible clinician or line manager retains ultimate responsibility for locating and reviewing information to disclose in response to a SAR or AHRA request.
+A nominated responsible clinician or line manager retains ultimate responsibility for locating and reviewing information to disclose in response to a SAR or AHRA request.
 The responsible clinician or line manager will normally be the most recent staff member responsible for, or in charge of the data subject, but will otherwise by nominated by the CR Department in consultation with relevant staff such as a clinical director.
 The nominated responsible clinician or line manager may delegate information request tasks (for example to care records administrators) but retains this responsibility.
-Detailed guidance on preparing and disclosing information under the GDPR is available from the IG section on the Trust intranet and includes guidance on making decisions on disclosing third party information that is likely to cause harm if disclosed. - SARs from current or former staff members are the responsibility of the staff members current, or last direct line manager regardless of whether the scope of the SAR falls outside the time they have been managing them. - The request lead will always work on basis that all information requested will be dislosed, and information will only be withheld if there is a justifiable reason based on an exemption stated in the appropriate legislation. - 3.3.2 The appropriate executive lead retains ultimate responsibility for determining what information to disclose in response to a FOI / EIR request. - 3.3.3 The request lead will review all information located for disclosure on a case by case basis.
-This is particularly important for requests for information containing personal information as inappropriate disclosure could constitute a breach of the GDPR. - 3.3.4 The request lead may withhold information where it believes an exemption as defined in the appropriate legislation applies and can be justified.
-In general, information may be exempt because of its nature or because of the effect its disclosure is likely to have. - 3.3.5 If information is withheld in reliance on an exemption, the Trust will: - release as much information requested as it can, including the use of redaction to block out information that is to be withheld, and - Inform the applicant whether the information is held, why it is being withheld and the exemption(s) that is being relied on.
-However, the Trust will not confirm or deny whether information is held if doing so will inadvertently disclose sensitive information such as the identity of a third party.
+Detailed guidance on preparing and disclosing information under the GDPR is available from the IG section on the Trust intranet and includes guidance on making decisions on disclosing third party information that is likely to cause harm if disclosed.

+- SARs from current or former staff members are the responsibility of the staff members current, or last direct line manager regardless of whether the scope of the SAR falls outside the time they have been managing them. - The request lead will always work on basis that all information requested will be disclosed, and information will only be withheld if there is a justifiable reason based on an exemption stated in the appropriate legislation. - 3.3.2 The appropriate executive lead retains ultimate responsibility for determining what information to disclose in response to a FOI / EIR request. - 3.3.3 The request lead will review all information located for disclosure on a case by case basis.
+This is particularly important for requests for information containing personal information as inappropriate disclosure could constitute a breach of the GDPR. - 3.3.4 The request lead may withhold information where it believes an exemption as defined in the appropriate legislation applies and can be justified3.
+In general, information may be exempt because of its nature or because of the effect its disclosure is likely to have. - 3.3.5 If information is withheld in reliance on an exemption, the Trust will:- - release as much information requested as it can, including the use of redaction to block out information that is to be withheld, and - Inform the applicant whether the information is held, why it is being withheld and the exemption(s) that is being relied on.
+However, the Trust will not confirm or deny whether information is held if doing so will inadvertently disclose sensitive information such as the identity of a third party. - 3.3.7 The existence of protective markings such as 'commercial in confidence', or contractual terms that claim to restrict the disclosure of information will not be reasons in themselves to withhold information. - 3.3.8 If the request lead estimates that the cost of complying with a FOI / EIR request will exceed the appropriate cost / time limit established by the relevant regulations at the time, for example, because the request would require an extensive search in a number of locations, the Trust will inform the requester and provide reasonable advice and assistance to refine (change or narrow) their request.
+This will generally involve explaining why the limit would be exceeded and what information, if any, may be available within the limits.